nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 ### 5. Database Changes
 - [ ] Create Firestore collections/documents for receipt history
 - [ ] Update security rules to protect new collections
+- [ ] Define and create necessary Firestore indexes to support required queries (e.g., filtering history by status, date, searching by people).
-- [ ] Implement data migration plan if needed
+- [ ] Implement data migration plan if needed (Assumption: No existing user receipt data requires migration for this new feature).
-- [ ] Add storage triggers to clean up orphaned files when receipts are deleted
+- [ ] Add storage triggers or Cloud Functions to clean up orphaned files from Cloud Storage when associated receipt documents are deleted.
+- [ ] Implement secure account deletion process using Cloud Functions triggered by Auth user deletion to ensure complete removal of user data (Firestore documents, Storage files).
-- [ ] Add backup functionality for user data
+- [ ] Add backup functionality for user data (Consider Firestore's built-in backup or scheduled exports).

 ### 6. Testing
 - [ ] Test navigation flow in all screen sizes and orientations
-- [ ] Verify history storage and retrieval functionality
+- [ ] Verify history storage and retrieval functionality (including list view performance)
-- [ ] Test account management functions
+- [ ] Test account management functions (logout, secure deletion via Cloud Functions)
-- [ ] Perform security testing on new features
+- [ ] Perform security testing on new features and Firestore rules

 ## UI/UX Considerations

 1. **Consistency**: Maintain consistent design language throughout the app
-2. **Feedback**: Provide clear feedback during navigation transitions
+2. **Feedback**: Provide clear feedback during navigation transitions and for background operations like auto-saving (e.g., using snackbars or subtle indicators).
 3. **Accessibility**: Ensure all new navigation elements are accessible
-4. **Error Handling**: Implement proper error states for history loading/viewing
+4. **Error Handling**: Implement detailed error handling and user feedback for key operations like saving receipts, loading history, editing, and deleting.
+Provide informative messages for network issues, permission errors, or validation failures.
-5. **Empty States**: Design appropriate empty states for the history section
+5. **Empty States**: Design appropriate empty states for the history section (e.g., "No receipts saved yet", "No drafts found").
+6. **Performance**: Optimize history list loading by fetching summary data first.

 ## Technical Debt and Future Improvements